ameyrupji-com/ameyrupji.com-branching-strategy/README.md

 # ameyrupji.com-branching-strategy

-This document documents  ameyrupji.com current branching and release strategy.
+This document is the current branching and release strategy for websites developed for ameyrupji.com.
 It provides a guideline of the two release models that I am using: [release deployment](RELEASE-DEPLOYMENT.md) and [continuous deployment](CONTINUOUS-DEPLOYMENT.md).

 These workflow tries to streamline the development process to build my website.